TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 - Identify captures and determine how many physical moves the Control Unit (Arduino) must perform.

 This supports real-time responsiveness by ensuring that:
-- Move confirmations, error messages, and game-state updates appear on the display within **1 second**.
+- Move confirmations, error messages, and game-state updates appear on the display within 1 second.
 - The system can detect multi-piece events (e.g., pawn capturing a knight) and generate appropriate follow-up commands.

 #### 3. Stockfish (AI / Single-Player Mode)
 Stockfish will run as a separate process to provide AI-generated moves for single-player games.
 These moves will be stored and formatted through the same pipeline used for human moves.

 #### Inter-Process Organization
-All major components will be implemented in **Python**, with small adapter modules transforming data to the formats required by each subsystem.
+All major components will be implemented in Python, with small adapter modules transforming data to the formats required by each subsystem.
 Licenses for Vosk, Stockfish, the operating system, and all associated libraries will be documented to maintain compliance with open source usage requirements.

 ### User Interface and Feedback